 I divorced that wife two years later.
 I decided I didnít need a wife at my age.
 I went to church at Diamond Hill Cathedral in Mansfield to see if the Preacher was the same man I knew in 1955.
 That was 18 years ago because that was where I met my third wife.
 I got involved with a Christian radio station.

 I am now Vice President and a DJ on Saturday mornings.
 Talking to the truck drivers on the highways 23 and 30.
 Chaplain John Mitchell made himself known.
 Through him I got interested in the chapel ministry.
-That was two years ago and I am still learning.
+That was several years ago and I am still learning.

 I was born and raised in Clarksburg, West Virginia.
 My wife, Miriam, and I have been married for 26 years and have one son, Roger, and 30 nephews and nieces, of which several have been an important part of our personal family life.